Diagnosing essential tremor involves a review of your medical history, family history and symptoms and a physical examination.

 OnabotulinumtoxinA (Botox) injections.
 Botox injections might be useful in treating some types of tremors, especially head and voice tremors.
 Botox injections can improve tremors for up to three months at a time.

-Doctors might suggest physical or occupational therapy.
+Health care providers might suggest physical or occupational therapy.
 Physical therapists can teach you exercises to improve your muscle strength, control and coordination.

 Occupational therapists can help you adapt to living with essential tremor.
 Therapists might suggest adaptive devices to reduce the effect of tremors on your daily activities, including: